lindsayevanslee/whomds/README.md

 ## How to use

-A long guide on using the package is available.
+An extensive guide on using the package is available.
 Please email me at leel@who.int for access.
 In the future, this will be included as a vignette.

 ## Warning